Mifrah-Fatma/To-do-list/README.md

 # What is a ToDo List?
 Simple tool to organise everything

 "What is a ToDo List?
-Simple tool to organise everything 18")
+Simple tool to organise everything"

 What is a todo list and how can it help in business and daily life?